salman-s67/CarDrive/README.md

 The BogotaMountainScene was created in Blender, and is based on real topographical information from Google for highway 40 from <a href="https://www.google.com/maps/@4.4237786,-73.9852436,11z/data=!5m1!1e4">Villavicencio to Bogota</a>.
 Sections of the track are floating above the surface; this is because the techniques being used to cut the road through the surrounding topography were still being experimented on at the time the included fbx file was exported.

+Arrow keys to accelerate/brake/turn, and space bar for handbrake.

 I hope the code is of use to you; you may use it in your projects freely.

 Salman Arif
 salman@studio67.io